-Given these concerns regarding the CFTC's limited resources, it is difficult to understand the agency's decision in 2012 to modify Rule 4.5 under the Commodity Exchange Act ("CEA"), as part of a rulemaking that was not mandated (or even contemplated) by the Dodd-Frank Act.
-The Rule 4.5 amendments have required many registered fund advisers to register with the CFTC as CPOs, even though some of them do not offer funds that remotely resemble, or compete with, traditional commodity pools.
-CFTC regulation of these registered fund advisers as commodity pool operators ("CPOs") further strains the CFTC's limited resources, as well as the resources of the National Futures Association ("NFA"), which serves as the frontline regulator for CPOs.
+Despite these resource concerns, which the Chairman and his predecessors have expressed repeatedly since the passage of the Dodd-Frank Act,4 the CFTC determined in 2012 to further expand its oversight responsibilities as part of a rulemaking that was not mandated (or even contemplated) by the Dodd-Frank Act.
+This rulemaking, amending CFTC Rule 4.5 under the Commodity Exchange Act ("CEA"), has required many registered fund advisers to register with the CFTC as commodity pool operators ("CPOs"), even though some of them do not offer funds that remotely resemble, or compete with, traditional commodity pools.
+CFTC regulation of these registered fund advisers as CPOs has further strained the CFTC's limited resources, as well as the resources of the National Futures Association ("NFA"), which serves as the frontline regulator for CPOs.

-We therefore strongly supported Representative Garrett's amendment to H.R.
-4413 ("Garrett amendment"), the Customer Protection and End User Relief Act, which passed the House in the last Congress on a bipartisan basis.
-The Garrett amendment would have exempted registered fund advisers from having to register with the CFTC as CPOs if their funds invest in commodity interests limited to "financial commodities," e.g., S&P 500 swaps and other securities-like derivatives, and do not invest in traditional commodities, such as natural resource and agricultural commodities.
+We therefore strongly support Section 319 of H.R.
+2289, the Commodity End-User Relief Act, which passed the House on June 9, 2015.
+Section 319 exempts registered fund advisers from having to register with the CFTC as CPOs if their funds invest in commodity interests limited to "financial commodities," e.g., S&P 500 swaps and other securities-like derivatives, and do not invest in traditional commodities, such as natural resource and agricultural commodities.